-An exterior outlet is also located on the outside of the motorhome near the entrance door or in a storage compartment on the passenger side of the motorhome.
+An exterior outlet is also located in the rear storage compartment on the passenger side of the motorhome.

-GROUND FAULT CIRCUIT INTERRUPTER
+GROUND FAULT CIRCUIT

 Bath, galley, and exterior outlets are connected to a GFCI (Ground Fault Circuit Interrupter), which is an extremely sensitive circuit breaker that will help to protect against severe electrical shock if a ground fault develops.
 If such a condition occurs, the GFCI will break the circuit by turning off the power to the protected outlets.
 Should this occur, unplug all the appliances on that circuit and press the reset button on the GFCI equipped outlet.